 What We Offer

-In the first trimester, we establish pregnancy due date, count the number of fetuses, look for major fetal problems, establish the location of the placenta and use measurement of the nuchal translucency and other structures to alter the a priori risk of chromosomal anomalies such as Down Syndrome.
+In the first trimester, we establish pregnancy due date, count the number of fetuses and whether multiples are fraternal or identical, look for major fetal problems, establish the location of the placenta and use measurement of the nuchal translucency and other structures to alter the a priori risk of chromosomal anomalies such as Down syndrome and dozens of other disorders such as cardiac anomalies.
+We also use ultrasound as part of the screening panel for pre-eclampsia.
+In the first trimester, transvaginal ultrasound usually provides greater quality and detail than transabdominally and allows for more of an “anatomy scan” than abdominally.

 In the third trimester, we follow the rate of growth of the fetus, the proportion of fetal structures, amniotic fluid volume, and placental function.
-In addition to growth per se, we can perform biophysical profiles which are very good predictors of placental function and fetal health.
+In addition to growth per se, we perform biophysical profiles which are very good predictors of placental function and fetal health.
+We are very obsessive-compulsive about getting such data - more so than many centers - because we want to know about developing problems as early in the process as possible so that appropriate management can be undertaken before the issues become damaging.

-Ultrasound imaging is a noninvasive technique that is used to look at the fetus within the abdomen.
-First trimester ultrasound has emerged over the past several years as the most reliable way of establishing the due date of pregnancy; of determining the number of fetuses, and whether multiple fetuses are identical or fraternal; and of screening for elevated risk of genetic abnormalities, including Down syndrome and cardiac, neural, and limb abnormalities.
+Ultrasound imaging looks at the fetus.
+First-trimester ultrasound is the most reliable way of establishing the "due date" of pregnancy; of determining the number of fetuses, and whether multiple fetuses are identical or fraternal; and of screening for elevated risk of genetic abnormalities, including Down syndrome and some cardiac, neural, and limb abnormalities.

-First trimester screening results usually either increase or decrease the age-related risk of the pregnant woman for Trisomy 21 (Down Syndrome), Trisomy 13 and Trisomy 18.
-For example, the results may describe a 26-year-old woman as having risk of carrying a fetus with Down syndrome equivalent to that of a 40-year old (or vice versa).
-Research suggests that, by performing first trimester screening, about 85% of Down Syndrome pregnancies can be identified in the first trimester.
-(The more traditional blood tests in the second trimester can only detect about 60% of cases.)
-Patients can then use this information to decide whether they wish to have definitive testing such as CVS, to obtain a specific diagnosis in the first trimester.
+First-trimester screening results usually either increase or decrease the age-related risk of the pregnant woman for Trisomy 21 (Down syndrome), Trisomy 13, and Trisomy 18.
+For example, the results may describe a 26-year-old woman as having the risk of carrying a fetus with Down syndrome equivalent to that of a 40-year-old (or vice versa).
+By performing first-trimester combined screening (free β hCG, PAPP-A, and nuchal translucency ultrasound) about 80% of pregnancies with Down syndrome can be identified in the first trimester.
+(The second trimester quadruple blood screen can only detect about 80% of cases.)
+Patients can then use this information to decide whether they wish to have definitive testing, such as CVS, to obtain a specific diagnosis in the first trimester.

-In general, data suggest that first trimester screening is more sensitive than that in the second trimester or than using maternal age alone.
+First-trimester screening is more sensitive than that in the second trimester or than using maternal age alone.
 Also, early screening allows early diagnosis of fetal abnormalities, giving parents more time to exercise treatment and management options.
+It also provides PRIVACY for patients considering serious disorders.

 The goal of screening is to maximize the chance of finding a problem that might be there while at the same time minimizing the number of women who require diagnostic (definitive) testing to be certain.
-Patients have a finger stick blood sample taken at 9-11 weeks.
-Then, at 11-and-a-half to 13 weeks 6 days, we perform the first trimester ultrasound and measure the thickness of the back of the neck - referred to as the Nuchal Translucency (NT) measurement.
-Accurate measurement of the NT is critical, as its results are used in a formula combined with the gestational age of the fetus (as measured by its length), the age of the mother, and the results of the ~ hCG and PAPP-A blood tests.
+For patients having serum screening, patients have a finger stick blood sample taken at 9-11 weeks.
+Then, at 11-and-a-half to 13 weeks 6 days, we perform the first trimester ultrasound and measure the thickness of the back of the neck—referred to as the Nuchal Translucency (NT) measurement.
+Accurate measurement of the NT is critical, as its results are used in a formula combined with the gestational age of the fetus (as measured by its length), the age of the mother, and the results of the hCG and PAPP-A blood tests.
 While the patient is in our office having the US, we can instantly compute the adjusted risk.
-Low-risk patients can be reassured, and higher risk patients can go on to have a definitive answer by CVS generally performed at the same visit.
+Low-risk patients can be re-assured and higher risk patients can be offered diagnostic testing via CVS, which provides a definitive answer and can usually be performed at the same visit.

 It is important for all patients to remember, however, that screening results do not give a definitive answer but merely alter odds.
-Work by Pergament and Cuckle has shown that whatever the Down Syndrome risk may be on screening, the risk of other issues such as sex chromosome abnormalities, rings, translocations, and inversions can be made no lower than about 1/500.
-Therefore when we counsel patients, we believe that the lowest possible risk internalized by patients in their decision-making process should be 1/500 if the computed Down Syndrome risk is reported as lower than that.
+Whatever the Down syndrome risk may be on screening, the risk of other issues such as sex chromosome abnormalities, rings, translocations, and inversions (on the basis of a karyotype) can be made no lower than about 1/500.
+Now that microarrays are routinely available for our patients, that minimal number is actually at least 1 100 (which is comparable numerically to what we have been counseling 38 year olds for Down syndrome and common trisomies).
+Therefore, when we counsel patients, we believe that the lowest possible risk internalized by patients in their decision-making process should be 1/100 if the computed Down syndrome risk is reported as lower than that.

 Second Trimester Ultrasound

 Genetic ultrasound is part of every diagnostic procedure we perform.
-Assessment of fetal structure and sometimes function allows for the reassurance of normality in the majority of instances.
-Unfortunately, we also find pregnancies in which there are significant structural abnormalities which can vary from minor to severe to lethal.
-We use the latest machinery that provides the highest resolution in both 2, 3 and 4 dimensions.
+In the majority of instances, assessment of fetal structure and sometimes function allows for the reassurance of normality.
+Unfortunately, we also find pregnancies in which there are significant structural abnormalities that can vary from minor to severe to lethal.
+We use the state of the art machinery that provides the highest resolution in 2, 3, and 4 dimensions.

 Four Chambers